Current status of MSSM Higgs sector with LHC 13 TeV data: Parameter space and current bounds

-In Fig.~\ref{figww} we plot the quantity $\sigma \times $ Br$(H \to W^{+}W^{-})$ assuming gluon fusion for the production of the heavy Higgs for all the allowed parameter space points of our scanned data set.
-We would like to note here again that the allowed parameter space points satisfy the light Higgs mass constraint and have been obtained by combining all the Higgs signal strength constraints mentioned in Table.~\ref{table-mu8} and Table~\ref{table-mu13}, along with the flavor-physics observables discussed in Sec.~\ref{Sec:Low_energy}, through a global $\chi^{2}$ analysis, and considering parameter points within 2$\sigma$ interval with respect to $\chi^{2}_{min}$.
-The red solid line in Fig~\ref{figww}(a) shows the 95\% C.L. upper limit on $\sigma \times $ Br$(H \to W^{+}W^{-})$ from the 8 TeV ATLAS data~\cite{Aad:2015agg}.
-The colored lines in Fig.~\ref{figww}(b) denote the observed limits in various final states from the ATLAS 13 TeV data~\cite{ATLAS-CONF-2016-074,ATLAS-CONF-2016-062,ATLAS-CONF-2016-021}.
-In Fig~\ref{figzz} we plot the quantity $\sigma \times $ Br$(H \to ZZ)$ assuming gluon fusion for the production of the heavy Higgs for the allowed parameter space points.
-The red solid line in Fig.~\ref{figzz}(a) shows the 95\% C.L. upper limit on $\sigma \times $ Br$(H \to ZZ)$ by ATLAS collaboration using Run-I LHC data~\cite{Aad:2015kna}.
-The colored lines in Fig.~\ref{figzz}(b) denote the observed limits in various final states from the 13 TeV ATLAS data~\cite{ATLAS-CONF-2016-012,ATLAS-CONF-2016-016,ATLAS-CONF-2016-056,ATLAS-CONF-2016-082,ATLAS-CONF-2016-079}.
+In Fig~\ref{figzz} we plot the quantity $\sigma_{ggH} \times $ Br$(H \to ZZ)$ assuming gluon fusion for the production of the CP-even neutral heavy Higgs, for the allowed parameter space points.
+The red solid line in Fig.~\ref{figzz}(a) shows the 95\% C.L. upper limit on $\sigma_{ggH} \times $ Br$(H \to ZZ)$ by ATLAS collaboration using Run-I data~\cite{Aad:2015kna}.
+The colored lines in Fig.~\ref{figzz}(b) denote the observed limits in various final states ($H$ being produced though gluon fusion mode) from 13 TeV ATLAS data~\cite{ATLAS-CONF-2016-012,ATLAS-CONF-2016-016,ATLAS-CONF-2016-056,ATLAS-CONF-2016-082,ATLAS-CONF-2016-079,Aaboud:2017rel}.

-We mention here that, the agreement between Higgs signal strengths and their SM expectation values pushes us to the limit, where ($\beta - \alpha) \approx \pi/2$.
-In this limit, the branching ratio of heavy Higgs boson decaying into gauge bosons is highly suppressed and attains a value of the order of $\sim10^{-2} - 10^{-4}$.
-Consequently, the quantity $\sigma \times \mathrm{Br}(H \rightarrow W^{+}W^{-})$ is very small.
-Same behavior is true for heavy Higgs going to $ZZ$ final state.
-At least three orders of magnitude improvement in the upper limit on cross-section measurement is required to probe the regions of interest in the MSSM parameter space.
+We would like to mention that the agreement between Higgs signal strengths and their SM expectation values pushes us to the limit where ($\beta - \alpha) \approx \pi/2$, also known as the `decoupling limit'.
+In this limit, the branching ratios of heavy Higgs boson decaying into gauge bosons are highly suppressed and attain values of the order of $\sim10^{-2} - 10^{-4}$.
+Consequently, the quantities $\sigma_{ggH} \times \mathrm{Br}(H \rightarrow W^{+}W^{-} )$ and $\sigma_{ggH} \times \mathrm{Br}(H \rightarrow ZZ )$ are very small.
+As a result, as can be seen from Fig~\ref{figww} and Fig~\ref{figzz}, at least three orders of magnitude improvement in the upper limit on cross-section measurement is required to probe the regions of interest in the pMSSM parameter space.